Milada Horáková: Trial and execution

 Before facing trial, Horáková and her co-defendants were subjected to intensive interrogation by the StB, the Czechoslovak state security organ, using both physical and psychological torture.
 She was accused of leading a conspiracy to commit treason and espionage at the behest of the United States, Great Britain, France and Yugoslavia.
-Evidence of the alleged conspiracy included Horáková's presence at a meeting of political figures from the National Socialist, Social Democrat, and People's parties, in September 1948, held to discuss their response to the new political situation in Czechoslovakia.
+Evidence of the alleged conspiracy included Horáková's presence at a meeting of political figures from the National Social, Social Democratic, and People's parties, in September 1948, held to discuss their response to the new political situation in Czechoslovakia.
 She was also accused of maintaining contacts with Czechoslovak political figures in exile in the West.

 The trial of Horáková and twelve of her colleagues began on 31 May 1950.
-It was intended to be a show trial, like those in the Soviet Great Purges of the 1930s.
-It was supervised by Soviet advisors and accompanied by a public campaign, organised by the Communist authorities, demanding the death penalty for the accused.
-The State's prosecutors were led by Dr. Josef Urválek and included Ludmila Brožová-Polednová.
+It was intended to be a show trial and was supervised by Soviet advisors and accompanied by a public campaign, organised by the Communist authorities, demanding the death penalty for the accused.
+The State's prosecutors were led by Josef Urválek and included Ludmila Brožová-Polednová.
 The trial proceedings were carefully orchestrated with confessions of guilt secured from the accused.

 A recording of the event, discovered in 2005, revealed Horáková's courageous defence of her political ideals.
 Invoking the values of Czechoslovakia's democratic presidents, Tomáš Garrigue Masaryk and Edvard Beneš, she declared that "no-one in this country should be put to death or be imprisoned for their beliefs."

 Milada Horáková was sentenced to death on 8 June 1950, along with three co-defendants (Jan Buchal, Oldřich Pecl, and Záviš Kalandra).
 Many prominent figures in the West, notably scientist Albert Einstein, former British Prime Minister Winston Churchill, French President Vincent Auriol and former US First Lady Eleanor Roosevelt, petitioned for her life, but the sentences were confirmed.
 Horáková was hanged in Prague's Pankrác Prison on 27 June 1950 at the age of 48.
 Her reported last words were (in translation): "I have lost this fight but I leave with honour.
 I love this country, I love this nation, strive for their wellbeing.
 I depart without rancour towards you.
-I wish you, I wish you..."
+I wish you, I wish you...".

 Following the execution, Horáková's body was cremated at Strašnice Crematorium, but her ashes were not returned to her family.
 Their whereabouts are unknown.